-PMI’s team of Professional Engineers received American Council of Engineering Companies (ACEC) Engineering Excellence awards the last two consecutive years.
+PMI’s team of Professional Engineers has received the following American Council of Engineering Companies (ACEC) Engineering Excellence awards:

 The City of Hot Springs was one of the first municipalities in Arkansas to issue a stormwater fee to its residents.
 Though the City first issued a flat rate, it soon became clear that this was not appropriate, as some parcels had a larger impervious area and, therefore, generated a larger stormwater runoff than others.
 PMI partnered with EFS GeoTechnologies to utilize proprietary GIS software to determine and delineate the impervious area of the entire City of Hot Springs.
 The data was cross-referenced to assign a residential or commercial designation and an impervious area size.
 As a result, the City of Hot Springs developed a rate schedule that properly reflects the impact each property has on the watershed and the City can continue to fund necessary repairs and uphold best management practices.